 But variety alone is not enough.
 Succession Planting every two weeks or so will guarantee that you have lettuce in all stages and will be able to enjoy it through spring while your spring planted lettuce is starting.

 For example: My third planting of lettuce – which was mostly Winter Density – will go in the garden Monday.
 I’ll start more this week and again before October ends.
 If the weather allows I’ll start some the first part of November.

 Why not review the 3 posts below for even more information.
-(Two of them have audio, so you can listen rather than read if want to.)

 In many areas (like here in zone 7) you still have time to put more lettuce in the garden.
 Come January, February, March and April you’ll be glad you made the extra effort.